MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 with any active or in-progress connection, clients must proceed as described in Step 3 of the procedure in {{client-behavior}}.

-## Preferring usable records
+## Generating and using incomplete responses

+When following the procedure in {{recursive-behavior}}, recursive resolvers MAY terminate the procedure early and produce a reply that omits some of the associated RRSets.
+This might be appropriate when the maximum response size is reached, or when responding before fully chasing dependencies would improve performance.
+When omitting certain RRSets, recursive resolvers SHOULD prioritize information from higher priority ServiceForm records over lower priority ServiceForm records.

-A nonconforming recursive resolver might not return all the information required to use all the records in an SVCB response.
-If some of the SVCB records in the response can be used without requiring additional DNS queries, the client MAY prefer those records, regardless of their priorities.
+As discussed in {{client-behavior}}, clients MUST be able fetch additional information that is required to use an SVCB record, if it is not included in the initial response.
+As a performance optimization, if some of the SVCB records in the response can be used without requiring additional DNS queries, the client MAY prefer those records, regardless of their priorities.

 ## Structuring zones for performance